Hubert Wallace Thelwall

 Pre War

-He moved to India as a Tea Planter and he enlisted as a Trooper, together with his Brother Ernest Adair Thelwall (both B Company No1 Section) to serve in the Boer War with Lumsden’s Horse, a Mounted Infantry Unit, gaining 3 Clasps to the Queens South Africa Medal (Johannesburg, Cape Colony and Orange Free State).
+He moved to India as a Tea Planter and enlisted as a Trooper, together with his Brother Ernest Adair Thelwall (both B Company No1 Section) to serve in the Boer War with Lumsden’s Horse, a Mounted Infantry Unit, gaining 3 Clasps to the Queens South Africa Medal (Johannesburg, Cape Colony and Orange Free State).

 Wartime Service

-He went to France on 29 Jan 1916 with 15 (Service) Battalion Sherwood Foresters, as he held a Temporary Rank of Lieutenant- Colonel, assumed to be commanding.
+He went to France on 29 January 1916 with 15 (Service) Battalion Sherwood Foresters, as he held a Temporary Rank of Lieutenant- Colonel, assumed to be commanding.

 Additional Information